10 Best Practices For Contacting Highly Successful People

 Or if you perused their profile and were impressed with it, mention that to them!

 You should also enlist the help of family and friends.

-Even if it’s a friend of a friend, as they say, that might be all you need in order to get an actual response.
+Even if it’s a friend of a friend, as they say, that might be all you need to get an actual response.

 3. Attend Networking Events

-Successful people became that way likely in part due to networking.
+Successful people became that way, likely in part because of networking.